 he look and feel of the client follows a common theme and functionality.
 Any list can be ordered by selecting the title bars at the top of it.
 They can also be resized by clicking and dragging the dividers between titles.
+Anywhere there is a chooser to select an item from the database there is a search field indicated by a magnifying glass.
+Entering text in here filters the list showing only the items that match.
 There are also many ways to complete the same task such as configuring a Pagesetup from the QueueManager.
 Many options available using the right mouse click to bring up other menus.
 This will vary depending on the section of the interface where the mouse is.